BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 ```
 > Since it-ts is a type-guard AND data validation library, it wouldn't be very useful if it weren't possible to narrow the scope of the types to specific forms.

-> It's nice to be able to quickly write type guards for common or obvious shapes, but I'd also like to use the same library to sanitize user input or validate records being pushed up to a database.
+> It's nice to be able to quickly write type guards for common or obvious shapes, but I'd also like to use the same library to sanitize user input or validate records being pushed up to a database, anything that one needs schematic validation for.

-> The examples on screen showcase some sub validation builder methods that one might expect to find.
+> The examples on screen showcase some schematic builder methods that one might expect to find.
 A hashtag is a string that starts with a hash symbol, an accessible port is an integer between 1025 and 65536 and so on.

-> The `.and` term works similarly to the `.or` term, creating an intersection of schematics that all have to pass.
+> The `.and` term works similarly to the `.or` term, creating an intersection of schematics that all must pass to be considered valid.

 ## Immutability